-Menineral Course transcript ke ,

 Grade Minimum Score Grade Points Interpretation

-The below g rades count in computing GPAs:
+The below grades count in computing g GPAs:

 В 80 3 Mastery Standard Attained

-The below g rades do not count in com puting GPAs:
+The below grades do not count in cor nputing GPAs:

 TL Transfer Course - Lower Level

 TU Transfer Course - Upper Level

 CR Test Credit (i.e., AP, CLEP, IB, ACT, or SAT)

+NC Mastery Standard Not Attained

 W Withdrawn

+WIP Work in Progress

 - The "B" grade signifies mastery in the knowledge, skills, and abilities comprising the respective course.
 To attain a "B" grade, students must earn a final score of at least 80.
 "B" grades are valued at 3 grade points per semester credit hour. - The "TL" grade signifies the student has completed lower-level (freshman-level or sophomore-level) transfer equivalencies that comply with the University's transfer credit policies.
 "TL" grades are not counted in computing GPAs. - The "TU" grade signifies the student has completed upper-level (junior-level or senior-level) transfer equivalencies that comply with the University's transfer credit policies.
 "TU" grades are not counted in computing GPAs. - The "CR" grade signifies the student has completed test equivalencies that comply with the University's credit by examination policies.
-"CR" grades are not counted in computing GPAs. - The "W" grade signifies the student has withdrawn from the University.
-"W" grades are not counted in computing GPAs.
+"CR" grades are not counted in computing GPAs.